jayson-s/RealEstatePrediction/README.md

 # EDA & Modelling for Housing Data

 This project analyzes housing data and builds predictive models to estimate house prices using regression techniques.
-It includes exploratory data analysis (EDA), feature engineering, preprocessing, and predictive modeling.
+It includes exploratory data analysis (EDA), feature engineering, preprocessing, and predictive modelling.

 ## Overview